 Public School Access to Services

 Homeschoolers are eligible to receive special education services at their resident school unit’s public school.
 The public school has an obligation to provide such services only in the event that the student elects to participate in classes at the school, and only to the extent that those services are necessary, due to the student’s disability, to enable the student to participate in those classes.
-On the Special Education Laws & Regulations page, click "State Regulation: Chapter 101" to download the document.
+On the Special Education Laws & Regulations page, click "State Regulation: Chapter 101" to download and read the regulation.
 See Section IV.4.H.

 Because your child's progress and learning may be less typical, legal protection is strongly recommended.
 For peace of mind and excellent support, join HSLDA.

 Documentation is especially important for special learners.
 Developing an IEP to set forth goals, chart progress and demonstrate how special needs are being met can be very beneficial.

 Group portfolio reviews for special learners will satisfy your annual assessment requirement.
 These group reviews are smaller and more personalized to address the challenges you face as you homeschool your unique learner.
 Watch for dates and locations.